The Impact of Market Fluctuations on The NFT Gaming Company Inc.'s (NFTG) Stock - News Heater

-The stock of The NFT Gaming Company Inc. (NFTG) has gone up by 13.20% for the week, with a 11.19% rise in the past month and a -13.25% drop in the past quarter.
-The volatility ratio for the week is 8.23%, and the volatility levels for the past 30 days are 16.50% for NFTG..
-The simple moving average for the past 20 days is -0.51% for NFTG’s stock, with a -35.30% simple moving average for the past 200 days.
+The stock of The NFT Gaming Company Inc. (NFTG) has gone down by -3.90% for the week, with a 2.07% rise in the past month and a -21.28% drop in the past quarter.
+The volatility ratio for the week is 10.13%, and the volatility levels for the past 30 days are 16.85% for NFTG.
+The simple moving average for the past 20 days is -5.27% for NFTG’s stock, with a -36.81% simple moving average for the past 200 days.

 Is It Worth Investing in The NFT Gaming Company Inc. (NASDAQ: NFTG) Right Now?